jefftranter/68000/rpncalc/README.md

 h                       Set input and output base to hexadecimal.

-d                       Set input and output base to decimal.
+n                       Set input and output base to decimal.

+q                       Quit to TUTOR monitor.

 ?
 Help (Show summary of commands)